Integrating Youth Sports into our Community’s Vision for Healthy Youth Development

 Unquestionably, youth sports managed in this way does not support positive youth development.
 This approach also reinforces gaps in equity and access to opportunities for physical activity as not all families have the resources necessary for the fees, equipment, and transportation associated with this high-cost, high-structure approach.
 This leave some kids in our community with fewer choices for sport and recreation.
 That needs to change.

-Project Play: King County offers our region an opportunity to make that change and to make sure that youth sports, play, and physical activity are included in the great work already occurring in the Puget Sound region focused on closing the achievement gap, early education, and community health.
+State of Play Seattle-King County offers our region an opportunity to make that change and to make sure that youth sports, play, and physical activity are included in the great work already occurring in the Puget Sound region focused on closing the achievement gap, early education, and community health.

 Project Play is an initiative of the Aspen Institute aimed at reimagining youth sports and increasing youth physical activity.
 The Center for Leadership in Athletics is working with King County Parks to bring Project Play to King County.
 Implemented here, Project Play will include a landscape analysis of the state of youth sports and activity in the region.
 A collective action approach will be used to create a common vision and strategic approaches to address the findings of the analysis and bolster youth sports, activity and recreation for all kids in King County.